-Figure 4-16 RMON Statistics screen
+Figure 4-18 RMON Statistics screen

-• Interface

-Indicates the device for which statistics are displayed.
-The possible field values are:

-- Port defines the specific port for which RMON statistics are displayed. - LAG defines the specific LAG for which RMON statistics are displayed.

-• Refresh Rate

-Defines the amount of time that passes before the interface statistics are refreshed.
-The possible field values are:

-- No Refresh, indicates that the RMON statistics are not refreshed. - 15 Sec, which indicates that the RMON statistics are refreshed every 15 seconds. - 30 Sec, which indicates that the RMON statistics are refreshed every 30 seconds.

-• 60 Sec, which indicates that the RMON statistics are refreshed every 60 seconds.

-• Drop Events which displays the number of dropped events that have occurred on the interface since the device was last refreshed

-• Received Bytes

-(Octets)

-Displays the number of octets received on the interface since the device was last refreshed.
-This number includes bad packets and FCS octets, but excludes framing bits

-• Received Packets Displays the number of packets received on the interface, including bad packets, Multicast and broadcast packets, since the device was last refreshed

-• Broadcast Packets

-Received

-Which displays the number of good broadcast packets received on the interface since the device was last refreshed.
-This number does not include Multicast packets

-• Multicast Packets Displays the number of good Multicast packets received on the interface since the device was last refreshed

-• CRC & Align Errors which displays the number of CRC and Align errors that have occurred on the interface since the device was last refreshed

-• Undersize Packets Displays the number of undersized packets (less than 64 octets) received on the interface since the device was last refreshed

-• Oversize Packets Displays the number of oversized packets (over 1518 octets) received on the interface since the device was last refreshed.
+Interface Indicates the device for which statistics are displayed.
+The possible field values are • Port - defines the specific port for which RMON statistics are displayed. • I AG - defines the specific LAG for which RMON statistics are displayed.
+Pofroch Poto Defines the amount of time that passes before the interface statistics are refreshed.
+The Reliesh Rate pessible field volues are: possible field values are. • NO Refresh, indicates that the RMON statistics are not refreshed. • 15 Sec, which indicates that the RMON statistics are retreshed every 15 seconds. • 30 Sec , which indicates that the RMON statistics are refreshed every 30 seconds.
+60 Sec, which indicates that the RMON statistics are refreshed every 60 seconds.
+Drop Events which displays the number of dropped events that have occurred on the interface since the device was last refreshed.
+Received Bytes (Octets) Displays the number of octets received on the interface since the device was last refreshed.
+This number includes bad packets and FCS octets, but excludes framing bits.
+Received Packets Displays the number of packets received on the interface, including bad packets, Multicast and broadcast packets, since the device was last refreshed.
+Broadcast Packets Which displays the number of good broadcast packets received on the interface since Received the device was last refreshed.
+This number does not include Multicast packets.
+Multicast Packets Displays the number of good Multicast packets received on the interface since the Received device was last refreshed.
+CRC & Alian Errors which displays the number of CRC and Alian errors that have occurred on the interface since the device was last refreshed.
+Undersize Packets Displays the number of undersized packets (less than 64 octets) received on the interface since the device was last refreshed Oversize Backets Displaye the number of overeized nackate (over 1518 octate) received on the interface OVEI SIZE FACKELS cines the device was last refreshed SINCE THE DEVICE WAS IDSTITUTIESHED.

-• Fragments Indicates the number of fragments (packets with less than 64 octets, excluding framing bits, but including FCS octets) received on the interface since the device was last refreshed
+Fragments Indicates the number of fragments (packets with less than 64 octets, excluding framing bits, but including FCS octets) received on the interface since the device was last refreshed.
+Jabbers Indicates the total number of received packets that were longer than 1518 octets .

-Jabbers

-Indicates the total number of received packets that were longer than 1518 octets.
 This number excludes frame bits, but includes FCS octets that had either a bad Frame Check Sequence (FCS) with an integral number of octets (FCS Error) or a bad FCS with a non-integral octet (Alignment Error) number.
-The field range to detect jabbers is between 20 ms and 150 ms
+The field range to detect jabbers is between 20 ms and 150 ms. Collisions Displays the number of collisions received on the interface since the device was last refreshed.
+Frames of xx Bytes Number of xx-byte frames received on the interface since the device was last refreshed.
 Clear Counters button, this option will reset all of the statistic counts.
+Refresh Now button, which use this option to refresh the statistics.